James G. Birney: Michigan

 In 1841, Birney moved to Saginaw, Michigan, with his new wife and family.
 He lived at the Webster House in Saginaw for a few months until his home in Bay City, Michigan, was ready.
 Birney was in the land development business in Bay City.
 He was a trustee of the reorganized Saginaw Bay Company and was deeply involved in the planning of Bay City, Michigan, where Birney Park is named after him.
 Birney and the other developers supported churches in their community and set aside money for their construction.
 In addition to running for the presidency in 1840 and 1844, Birney received 3023 votes for Governor of Michigan in 1845.
 Birney remained in Michigan until 1855, when his health drove him to move to the East Coast.

 While in Bay City, Birney led a life of farming and agricultural pursuits in addition to his legal work, land development, and national anti-slavery involvement.
 He commented on the lack of help available in the city and was found working on his own fence.

 His son, James Birney, came to Bay City, then called Lower Saginaw, to take care of his father's business interests in the city.
 James remained in Bay City and followed his father's tradition of public service.
 He is buried in Pine Ridge Cemetery on the East side of town.

 Paralysis

 In August 1845, Birney suffered from bouts of paralysis following a horseback riding accident, which recurred intermittently for the remainder of his life.
 His speech became affected as his condition worsened, until he was eventually left to communication through gestures and writing (the latter made difficult by severe tremors).
-He ended his public career and his direct involvement in the abolitionist movement as a result, though he kept himself informed of new developments.
+He ended his public career and his direct involvement in the abolitionist movement as a result, though he kept himself informed of new developments and campaigned for causes including the abolition of the military during the Mexican-American War and a decrease in immigration, arguing that European immigrants diluted the influence of America's free people of color.

 He died in New Jersey in 1857 in the Raritan Bay Union, a communal settlement, surrounded by abolitionist friends Theodore Weld, his wife Angelina Grimké Weld, and her sister Sarah Grimké, convinced that war would be necessary to end slavery.
 He was buried at the Williamsburg Cemetery in Groveland, New York, the home of his second wife's family.